2010 Austin suicide attack: Reaction

 I think if we'd abolished the IRS back when I first advocated it, he wouldn't have a target for his airplane.
 And I'm still for abolishing the IRS, I've been for it for thirty years and I'm for a national sales tax (in its place).

-Academic and activist Noam Chomsky cited Joe Stack's letter as indicative of some of the public sentiment in the U.S., stated that several of Stack's assertions are accurate or based on real grievances, and urged people to "help" the Joseph Stacks of the world get involved in constructive popular movements instead of letting the Joseph Stacks "destroy themselves, and maybe the world," in order to prevent a process similar to how legitimate and valid popular grievances of the German people in the 1920s and 1930s were manipulated by the Nazis towards violence and away from constructive ends.
+Academic and activist Noam Chomsky cited Joe Stack's letter as indicative of some of the public sentiment in the U.S., and stated that several of Stack's assertions are accurate or based on real grievances, and urged people to "help" the Joseph Stacks of the world get involved in constructive popular movements instead of letting the Joseph Stacks "destroy themselves, and maybe the world," in order to prevent a process similar to how legitimate and valid popular grievances of the German people in the 1920s and 1930s were manipulated by the Nazis towards violence and away from constructive ends.

 The Internal Revenue Service formally designates certain individuals as potentially dangerous taxpayers (PDTs).
 In response to an inquiry after the attack, an IRS spokesperson declined to state whether Stack had been designated as a PDT.